dungjk/gitbook-drilling/collector/configuration/store.json.md

 Each object under rigs is related to an **OPC-DA** or **OPC-UA** source, linking the `store.json` and `sources.xml` files through their **Rig Name**.

-More details to configure OPC client to gather data to Liverig collector, see [OPC Protocol](../protocols/opc.md)

 The `alias` is used as a key reference for tags, units and types values.&#x20;

 | Name      | Description                        | Required                             | Default value |